airhartm/clean-medium-following/README.md

 # 🧹 NeatFreak for Medium

-**Easily audit and tidy your Medium Following list.**
+**Easily audit and tidy the online list of people that you follow, or subscribe to, on Medium.com.**

-A Chrome extension that helps you analyze your Medium following list by identifying inactive accounts and providing detailed activity insights.
+A Chrome extension that helps you analyze your Medium "following" list by identifying inactive accounts and providing detailed activity insights.
 Perfect for curating a high-quality reading feed.

 ## 🚀 Features